droberson/icmp-backdoor/README.md

 The format for the pattern is: IIIIIIIIPPPPMMMM where I is IP address, P is port, and M is magic bytes.
 This is represented as hexadecimal, so you will either have to be a weirdo like me and be able to calculate this in your head or use a calculator.

-I will add a shell script to leverage this in the next few days.
+See the included _calc.py_ for a handy calculator for this.

 In the above example: